Kentucky: Urge your state senator to vote YES on medical cannabis, HB 136!

 Last update: April 29, 2022

 On March 17, 2022, the Kentucky House of Representatives voted 59-34 to pass a medical cannabis bill, HB 136.
 This was the second time the full House ever voted on the issue, and the second time that it passed.
 For a short period of time, the future looked bright as the chair of the Senate Judiciary Committee, Sen. Whitney Westerfield, came out in support of the legislation.
 Possibly due to the senator’s support for the legislation, Senate leadership refused to assign the bill to a committee, effectively killing the bill for the year.

 In January 2022, Senate Majority Floor Leader Damon Thayer, who owns a bourbon distillery, told Kentucky Educational Television that he does not support medical cannabis even though, “I know my constituents are for it,” and “if they don’t like it, they can take it out on me in the next election.”
 Sen. Thayer’s term ends in 2025.
 Gov. Andy Beshear recently stated that he may take executive action on medical cannabis and is studying his options, but he does not seem to have the legal authority to create a program.

-This setback was a tremendous disappointment for patients, who have been working for many years to convince the legislature to pass medical cannabis legislation.
-Fortunately, Rep. Jason Nemes and other compassionate legislators have vowed to continue the fight in 2021.
-HB 136 has been reintroduced, and 26 representatives have signed on as cosponsors.
-A similar bill, SB 92, has been introduced in the Senate by Sen. Stephen West and nine cosponsors.
+This setback is a tremendous disappointment for patients, who have been working for many years to convince the legislature to pass medical cannabis.
+Although Rep. Jason Nemes, Sen. Stephen West, and other compassionate legislators have introduced medical cannabis legislation, none of the bills have advanced in the Senate.

 Although it may take some time for an adult-use legalization bill to pass in Kentucky, these legislators and others have started a conversation that will eventually lead to the end of cannabis prohibition.